-Shell-on prawns served in our homemade coconut spicy pepper sauce
+Shell-on prawns served in our homemade spicy pepper sauce

-Jerk marinated salmon, grilled and served with coconut infused couscous and mixed salad
+Jerk marinated salmon, grilled and served with two sides of your choice

-A Caribbean special - slow cooked oxtail in a rich sauce with butter beans, carrots and dumplings.
-Served with Rice & Peas and Mac & Cheese
+A Caribbean special - slow-cooked oxtail in a rich sauce with butter beans, carrots and dumplings, served with two sides of your choice

-Authentic Caribbean curry slowly cooked to perfection, served with two Rhythm Sides of your choice.
+Authentic Caribbean curry slowly cooked to perfection, served with two sides of your choice